 Amaryl (glimepiride) is a brand-name drug that’s prescribed for type 2 diabetes.
 Amaryl comes as an oral tablet that’s typically taken once per day.
 The dosage can vary depending on several factors.

-For information about the dosages of Amaryl, including its strengths and how to take the drug, keep reading.
+Keep reading for specific information about the dosage of Amaryl, including its strengths and how to take the medication.
 For a comprehensive look at Amaryl, see this article.

-This article describes typical dosage and administration for Amaryl provided by the drug’s manufacturer.
-When taking Amaryl, always follow the dosage that your doctor prescribes.
+Note: This article describes the typical dosage and administration for Amaryl provided by the drug’s manufacturer.
+When taking Amaryl, always follow the dosage prescribed by your doctor.

 Below is information about Amaryl dosages, including the drug’s form, strengths, and typical dosages.
 You should always take the dosage of Amaryl that your doctor recommends.

 Amaryl tablets come in three strengths:

 Typically, your doctor will start your treatment with a low dosage.
 Then they’ll adjust it over time to reach the amount that’s right for you.
 Your doctor will ultimately prescribe the smallest dose for diabetes that provides the desired effect.

 The following information describes dosages that doctors commonly prescribe or recommend.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 |• 1 mg once per day, or|

 |1 mg or 2 mg per day, every 1–2 weeks as recommended by your doctor||8 mg once per day|